K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ##### 3. Application Deployment

-- Deploy with cf push command.
+- Deploy with the cf push command.
 If the value was not set, it uses the setting of manifest.yml.
 Since the service is not connected yet, deploy with --no-start option and do not execute yet.

 ><div>$ cf push --no-start
 ![2-4-3-0]